 Bausch sprung into action.
 She gathered together a crew—helmed by Academy Award-winning documentarian Louis Psihoyos—plus five other dairy-free Olympians.
 This passionate group would film their own commercial in response to the misguided pro-dairy ad.

 This revolutionary commercial—which featured these six incredible athletes proudly declaring they had “made the Switch4Good” to improve their athletic performance—aired during both the 2018 Winter Olympic Closing Ceremonies and the pre-and-post-show Oscars.
-Fueled by the positive responses of other dairy-free athletes around the world, this tiny team of elite athletes blossomed into a full-blown nonprofit organization.
+Fueled by the positive responses of other dairy-free athletes around the world, this tiny team of elite athletes blossomed into a full-blown, women-led, nonprofit organization.
 Now over 400 athletes and medical experts strong, Switch4Good represents not only the elite, but the everyday athlete who just wants to live their best life.

-At Switch4Good, everyone is welcome to the team, whether they’ve been dairy-free for years are simply curious about what it means to ditch cows’ milk.
+At Switch4Good, everyone is welcome to the team, whether they’ve been dairy-free for years or are simply curious about what it means to ditch cows’ milk.
 The goal is to provide a community and a platform for people to share their dairy-free stories and help motivate those who have not yet made the switch, knowing we are right here beside them the whole time.
 Everyone who is a part of our community comes from different skill levels (some of us have won Olympic medals whilst others are training for their first 5K), different sports affiliations, different backgrounds, and different paces of life, but we can all come together under our common bond: to live better and do more.
 Going dairy-free is how it all starts.

 Why We Care So Much